A look inside the DevOps movement

 In the most general sense, a DevOps team consists of both development and operations people working together and following agile principles.
 Though ostensibly a book about automation for software delivery, it also includes discussions about building teams, which, according to Amazon reviewer Paul Duvall, fit nicely in the overall DevOps movement.

-Evolutionary Change for Your Technology Business, David J. Anderson, Blue Hole
+Kanban: Successful Evolutionary Change for Your Technology Business, David J. Anderson, Blue Hole Press, 2010

 The DevOps movement has roots in agile and Scrum, both of which have been used in software development already.
 The kanban method of visual project management comes from a Japanese card-based system used in manufacturing and now has its foot in the door of DevOps.
 Where kanban shines is change management, says Rick Austin's review on GoodReads, which "provides a mechanism for understanding your flow without requiring one single change to the way you currently work."